p-jack/hotlang/ref.md

 ## Chains

-A chain begins with a source, followed by one or more links, and finally a sink.
+A chain begins with a source, followed by zero or more links, and finally a sink.

 The source can be an array or a tin, in which case the chain will iterate